 - prompt you to perform local dose audits (via regulatory requirements).

 DRLs can only be effective if appropriate local review and action is undertaken when the doses observed are consistently outside the relevant diagnostic reference level.
 Although they can also provide some reassurance that current practice is consistent with industry norms.

 The International Commission on Radiological Protection (ICRP) recommends that DRLs should reflect common practice within a given geographical region.
-ARPANSA achieves this by determining DRLs based on the results of wide-scale surveys of imaging facilities.
+ARPANSA achieves this by determining DRLs based on the results of wide-scale national surveys of imaging facilities.

 Survey participants submit their protocol, patient, and dose information to us for a variety of procedures.
 We use this information to calculate the facility reference levels (FRLs) for those surveys.
 The DRLs are based on the 75th percentile (third quartile) of the resulting FRL distributions.